ECFMG Certification Cost

 Your first payment β required before any other ECFMG service can be accessed.

 Submitted together through MyIntealth.
-The credential verification fees ($220) are collected when completing the certification application.
+Credential verification fees ($220) are collected when completing the certification application.

 Paid through usmle.fsmb.org.
 International surcharge applies if testing outside US/Canada.

 Paid through usmle.fsmb.org.
-Your most important exam β the primary standardized metric in residency selection.
+The primary standardized metric in residency selection.

 Paid directly to OET at booking.
-Must be taken in time to release results to ECFMG before the Pathway application deadline for your match cycle.
+Must be taken in time to release results to ECFMG before the Pathway deadline.

 Paid through MyIntealth at the time of Pathway application.
 Non-refundable regardless of outcome.